ebisuke/Diffusion-Speech-Tokenizer/README.md

 device = torch.device("cuda" if torch.cuda.is_available() else "cpu")

-# Create AR TTS pipeline
+# Create AR TTS pipeline with auto-download from Hugging Face
 pipeline = TTSInferencePipeline.from_pretrained(
-    tadicodec_path="./ckpt/TaDiCodec",
-    llm_path="./ckpt/TaDiCodec-TTS-AR-Qwen2.5-3B",
+    tadicodec_path="amphion/TaDiCodec",
+    llm_path="amphion/TaDiCodec-TTS-AR-Qwen2.5-0.5B",
     device=device,
 )

-# Inference on single sample, you can also use the MGM TTS pipeline
+# Or use local paths if you have models downloaded
+# pipeline = TTSInferencePipeline.from_pretrained(
+#     tadicodec_path="./ckpt/TaDiCodec",
+#     llm_path="./ckpt/TaDiCodec-TTS-AR-Qwen2.5-0.5B",
+#     device=device,
+# )

+# Generate speech with code-switching support
 audio = pipeline(
-    text="但是 to those who 知道 her well, it was a 标志 of her unwavering 决心 and spirit.",   # code-switching cases are supported prompt_text="In short, we embarked on a mission to make America great again, for all Americans.", prompt_speech_path="./use_examples/test_audio/trump_0.wav", )
+    text="但是 to those who 知道 her well, it was a 标志 of her unwavering 决心 and spirit.", prompt_text="In short, we embarked on a mission to make America great again, for all Americans.", prompt_speech_path="./use_examples/test_audio/trump_0.wav", )